The Village Bacchus Marsh is owned and operated by DeGroup Pty Ltd.

 any information that is required to be collected by law.

-Abacus only collects personal information that is reasonably necessary for its dealings with relevant individuals.
+DeGroup only collects personal information that is reasonably necessary for its dealings with relevant individuals.

-If Abacus inadvertently collects unsolicited personal information from an individual we will, within a reasonable time after collecting any such personal information, determine whether or not we may have collected it in any event under APP 3.
+If DeGroup inadvertently collects unsolicited personal information from an individual we will, within a reasonable time after collecting any such personal information, determine whether or not we may have collected it in any event under APP 3.
 If we determine that we could not have collected the personal information, we will, as soon as practicable and where it is lawful and reasonable to do so, destroy the personal information or ensure that it is de-identified.

-Abacus is required or authorised by or under an Australian law, or a court/tribunal order, to deal with individuals who have not identified themselves; or
+DeGroup is required or authorised by or under an Australian law, or a court/tribunal order, to deal with individuals who have not identified themselves; or

 For what purpose do we collect Personal Information?